oVirt/ovirt-site/source/feature/host-network-qos.html.md

 #### Detailed description

 During creation of a new logical network or when editing a logical network associated to a physical interface (Setup host networks), the user (admin /network admin) should be able to select one of the available Network QoS in the DC or create a new Network QoS if the available ones don't satisfy his needs.

 Applying traffic shaping to a logical network doesn't involve any change in the DC hosts.
-Traffic shaping on a host network is applied when a logical network is associated with the host interface.
+Traffic shaping on a host network is applied when a logical network is associated with the host interface or when editing a previously shaped network.

 #### Benefit to Ovirt